-Building: A structure having one or more stories and roof, designed primarily for the shelter, support, or closure of persons, animals, or property of any kind.
+Building: A structure, whether portable or fixed, having one or more stories, vertical surfaces, and a roof, designed primarily for the shelter, support, or closure of persons, animals, or property of any kind.

 Building and Landscaping Materials Supplier: A business that sells building materials or landscaping where the majority of sales are wholesale transactions to other firms, not retail sales.